TimCollins/ManagementSpeakGenerator/README.md

 | /?            | Show the help screen |
 | /o:[x&#124;j&#124;h&#124;t]  | Specify output format of XML, JSON, HTML or Text.
 If not supplied then a default of text will be used.|
 | /f:[file]     | Specify output filename.
 If not supplied then a file called "msg_output" on the user's desktop will be created.
 The output filename extension will be derived from the /o parameter so if no extension is specified by the user then a default of ".txt" will be used.|
+| /n:[count]    | Specify the number of sentences to generate.
+If not supplied then a default of

 | Example       | Result               |
 |:------------- |:---------------------|